timothymasso/timothymasso.github.io/_aboutme/aboutme.md

 <link rel="icon" href="/assets/favicon.ico" type="image/x-icon">

 ## Early Years
 I grew up in Cleveland surrounded by music.
-My father plays guitar and is a sound engineer, so every car ride was filled with tunes that sparked my love for sound from an early age.
+My father plays guitar and is a sound engineer, so every car ride was filled with tunes that sparked my love for music from an early age.
 I began on clarinet in fifth grade, then moved to alto saxophone, but after a summer camp where I played baritone for the first time, I fell in love with the horn and its sound.
 I knew I wanted to dedicate myself to jazz music.

 ## High School (2016–2020)
 High school was a wonderful time full of music and growth.
-I played in concert bands, jazz ensembles, show choir, pit orchestras, Cleveland Youth Wind Symphony and attended the TRI-C Jazz Fest Academy.
-One of the most exciting moments was when my director saw potential in me and invited me to join an adult community band while I was a sophomore.
-I was so lucky to have mentors like:
+I played in concert bands such as the Cleveland Youth Wind Symphony and The Shaker Heights Wind Ensemble.
+In jazz ensemble programs like Jazz at The Music Settlement (J@MS) and the Tri-C JazzFest Academy.
+In Show Choir bands for the school competing at Show Choir invitationals.
+In pit orchestras for musicals performed at the school.
+And in summer camps where I taught and played.
 - Bill Hughes
 - Dan Crain
 - Mario Clopton-Zymler
 - Ken LeeGrand
 - Bobby Sanabria

 who all guided me, teaching leadership, improvisation, and collaboration.
 During summers, I attended jazz and Afro-Cuban jazz camps, taught at band camps, and worked in the schools band office organizing scores, cleaning instruments and getting ready for the coming school year.
 Music was a year round passion.
+Mario wouldn't even ask me to play for two years in a row at the beginning of the year while I was in another class he would knock on the door as the other teacher if he could talk to me and say here's the music for this year and place a packet on my desk.
+Which was a packet of the Show Choir music and the first musical they were having for the year.
+I didn't even have a chance to say no.

 ## College Years (2020–2024)
 I studied jazz and contemporary music at The New School’s College of Performing Arts in New York City.
 I had the privilege of performing in ensembles led by:
 - Bobby Sanabria
-- Brandee Younger
 - Rez Abbasi
 - Marty Ehrlich
 - Andrew Cyrille
 - Nir Felder
 - Allison Miller
+- Jim Snidero
+- Andy McKee
+- Ahmed Abdullah
 and many more

-I took my private lessons with David Schnitter.
-Darius Jones and Marty Ehrlich.
+I took my private lessons with David Schnitter, Darius Jones and Marty Ehrlich.
 Each helped shape my improvisation, composition, and sound exploration.

 ## Live Sound
 While going to college, I put my other passion for live sound and music production to work.
 As my father is a sound engineer I had picked up a few things while shadowing him to his gigs.
 While in NYC, I joined the student lead, tiny desk inspired Sunday Sessions as a backline assistant and assistant live sound engineer.
 I also mixed performances for artists and students, set up gear for concerts, and ran PA systems outside the school.

-One of the funniest things that happened was one day after Bobby Sanabria was done rehearsing his ensemble at school he turns to me and asks me what I was doing after.
+One of the funniest things that happened was, one day after Bobby Sanabria was done rehearsing his ensemble at school he turns to me and asks me what I was doing after.
 As it was 9:30pm at that point, I was just going to head home.
 He told me to come with him to his radio gig that night.
 When we go there it turned out they didn't have a mic stand, Bobby turns to me and goes "you do sound right?" and I nod my head.
 He then goes "hold the damn mic, you know where to hold it, so everyone can hear me".
 So for the next hour I stand next to him playing his drums holding the mic as he talks.
 It was a live radio night at the museum of math in NYC.
 If I'm not mistaken it's this event, but the time was changed: [MoMath Event: Bobby Sanabria Live Taping](https://momath.org/civicrm/event/info/?id=7222&reset=1)

 ## Current Goals (2024-)